Why get an MBA degree? Fundamentally, doing an MBA is an opportunity to (A) develop yourself and (B) enhance your career prospects.

 - International Business.
 The modern economy is globally integrated, with enormous cross-border flows of good and services, currencies, knowledge and capital.
 International business units teach you about managing operations in this environment.

 An MBA has the potential to provide a tremendous career boost.
-It changes both you and how you are perceived.
+Completing an MBA program changes both you and how you are perceived.
 Over time, as the MBA salary calculator shows, the salary benefits can greatly outweigh short-term costs.

 The knowledge, concepts and skills acquired in an MBA program can improve performance in almost any job role.
 Doing an MBA gives you awareness of different areas of business management.
 You are less likely to have blind spots and weaknesses, and more able to structure work logically.